scalameta/munit/docs/fixtures.md

 ## Asynchronous fixtures with `FutureFixture`

+> This feature is only available in the latest unstable version @VERSION@

 Extend `FutureFixture[T]` to return `Future[T]` values from the lifecycle methods `beforeAll`, `beforeEach`, `afterEach` and `afterAll`.